ShilpaPhilipose/Data-Analytics-Portfolio/README.md

-# 📊 Shilpa Philipose — Data Analytics Portfolio
+# 📊 Data Analytics Portfolio — Shilpa Philipose

 Welcome to my **Data Analytics Portfolio**.

-This repository showcases my hands-on projects and practical skills in **Microsoft Excel, SQL, Python, data analysis, and data visualization**.
-I use real-world datasets to explore data, identify patterns, generate insights, and communicate findings clearly.
+This repository showcases my hands-on data analytics work using **Microsoft Excel, SQL, and Python**.
+The projects demonstrate my ability to organize and validate data, perform analysis, create visualizations, and communicate meaningful findings.

 ---

 ## 👩‍💻 About Me

-I am an aspiring **Data Analyst** with experience in data handling, administrative operations, reporting, and data validation.
+I am an aspiring **Data Analyst** with experience in administrative operations, data handling, reporting, data validation, and documentation.

-I am developing my technical data analytics skills through practical projects using **Excel, SQL, Python, Pandas, and Matplotlib**, with a focus on turning raw data into meaningful insights.
+I am developing my data analytics skills through practical projects using **Excel, SQL, and Python**, with a focus on transforming raw data into clear and useful insights.

 ---

-## 🛠️ Technical Skills
+## 🛠️ Skills & Tools

-### Data Analysis
+### Data Analytics

 * Data Cleaning & Validation
 * Data Exploration